Jacque Alexander Tardy

-Jacque Alexander Tardy (1767 – June 15, 1827) better known as "Tardy the Pirate", (a.k.a.
+Jacque Alexander Tardy (c.
+1767 – June 15, 1827) better known as "Tardy the Pirate", (a.k.a.
 John Tardy or John Late) was an unsuccessful and atypical pirate who usually poisoned his victims.

 Most known for his last act of piracy of the brig Crawford.
 He wore a blue velvet frock coat, carried a cane and was small of stature with fine features and a dark complexion.
 At the time of his death he had grey hair and wore dentures.